 - Benchmark Assessment System (BAS)

 Suppose your school only has a limited number of diagnostic tools available.
-In that case, there are test options that can be found online to help you begin to gather data on how best to target your intervention efforts for struggling learners.
+In that case, you can use options found online to begin gathering data on how best to target your intervention efforts for struggling learners.

 I've included information on the types of assessments to help you find what you need quickly and easily.